 The watermaker will then start the rinsing procedure.
-The green and yellow LEDs (3) on the control panel will illuminate, indicating that the flushing procedure is started.
+The green and yellow LEDs 3 on the control panel will illuminate, indicating that the flushing procedure is started.
 The procedure lasts 30 seconds.
-Once it is complete, the green and yellow LEDs \triangle will turn off and the only remaining light will be the flashing blue LED on the switch (4).
-If you do not have a Mini Remote Control, you can turn off the system by position the switch (4) to OFF.
+Once it is complete, the green and yellow LEDs \triangle will turn off and the only remaining light will be the flashing blue LED on the switch 4.
+If you do not have a Mini Remote Control, you can turn off the system by position the switch 4 to OFF.

-5) Using the Micro-Command (optional)
+5) Using the Mini Remote Control (optional)

-Once the first start-up was been done with control panel, you can use the Micro-Command to: monitor the status of the system or stop the watermaker.
+Once you start-up the system for the first time using the control panel, you can use the Mini Remote Control to perform the following: monitor the state of the system, stop or schedule a delayed shutdown.